TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 16/Luke 16.15.md

 ---

-And he said unto them, Ye are they that justify yourselves in the sight of men; but God knoweth your hearts: for that which is exalted among men is an abomination in the sight of God.
+He said to them, "You are those who justify yourselves in the sight of men, but God knows your hearts.
+For that which is exalted among men is an abomination in the sight of God.